About Analytics & Planning

 and public administration.

-Courtney Berwick is the Coordinator of Effectiveness, Planning and Research where her primary responsibilities include government reporting, survey generation and completion, assessment review, and serving as point of contact for data related requests from all areas of the University.
-She came to Jacksonville University in September 2019 with 8 years of experience in higher education.
+Courtney Berwick is the Director of Institutional Research and Academic Financial Analytics where her primary responsibilities include government reporting, survey generation and completion, academic program financial analytics, and serving as point of contact for data related requests from all areas of the University.
+She joined Jacksonville University in September 2019 as Coordinator of Effectiveness, Planning and Research with 8 years of experience in higher education and 12 years of experience in financial services.
 She holds a Bachelors in Business Administration and a Master of Arts in Management.
 When not at work, Courtney enjoys time with her husband and two dogs.